William Henry Boulton

 William Henry Boulton (April 19, 1812 – February 15, 1874) was a lawyer and political figure in Canada West.
-He served as Mayor of Toronto from 1845 to 1847, and in 1858.
-He was also a member of the Orange Order in Canada.
-Boulton died in Toronto in 1874.
+He served as Mayor of Toronto from 1845 to 1847.
+In 1858, he was considered "a colourful figure with varied interests" due to his seemingly polar opposite influences in office.
+He was inclined to the "sympathies for Family Compact traditions" and the inherent righteousness of the Church of England (especially in educational institutions) juxtaposed to elective institutions, the "rep-by-pop" system, and his interests in republicanism and "popularism".